domwoe/access_control/README.md

 The second number in the return values of the first two methods and the number in the return values of the last two methods is the number of instructions used for the verification of the permissions.

 Note that we have to provide a principal as an init argument.
-This allows to register the authorization canister.
+This allows registering the authorization canister.
 We need the principal of the authorization canister to verify that the tokens have been "signed" by the authorization canister, or to know how to call the `verify_permissions` endpoints.

-Furthermore, we note that each endpoint has an optional argument to provide the authorization token, and that there's an additional endpoint called `get_composite`.
+Furthermore, we note that each endpoint has an optional argument to provide the authorization token and that there's an additional endpoint called `get_composite`.
 This is a composite query that allows performing an inter-canister query call to the `verify_permissions` endpoint.

 ### Patterns